Jesse-Cameron/presentations/brownbags/programming_with_photos/PITCHME.md

 - There are very few rules of soft engineering that I actually 'abide by'.
 - This is one of them.
 - Time and time again.
-Less code means less chance of introducing bugs.
+Less code means less surface area for bugs means less bugs.

 ---